 Any Neuffer system - whether timber, aluminium or uPVC - can be supplied in any colour from the RAL palette.
 Further foil based decors are available.

-All timber, aluminium and uPVC doors can be equipped with various decors, while aluclad models can feature different colours on the the interior and exterior
+All timber, aluminium and uPVC doors can be equipped with various decors, while aluclad models can feature different colours on the interior and exterior

 Even the seals and fittings can be individually coloured to create exciting accents and the exact look and colour combination for your project.